brentgroves/repsys/research/topics/rest_vs_grpc.md

 ## summary

-gRPC gives you HTTP 2 feature support such as streaming and an IDL language enabling you to generate client code in any language using the protoc compiler.
-Would like to try gRPC for it's client generation ability and HTTP2 streaming support.
+Either REST or gRPC would be a perfectly acceptable way of implementing our micro services.
+The deciding factor for me was that gRPC gives you HTTP 2 feature support such as streaming and an IDL language enabling you to generate client code in any language using the protoc compiler, so will try out gRPC micro services.

 ### HTTP 1.1 vs HTTP 2